josdotso/mpkb2yaml/README.md

 ## Usage

-Create your MPKB with four so-named columns:
+Create your MPKB with four so-prefixed (e.g. "1)" through "4)") columns:

     "4) Planned for Another Day"